huggingface/diffusion-fast/README.md

 For hardware, we used an 80GB 400W A100 GPU with its memory clock set to the maximum rate (1593 in our case).

-Meanwhile, these optimizations (BFloat16, SDPA, torch.compile, Combining q,k,v projections) can run on CPU platforms as well.
-Experiment results will be shown in the near future.
+Meanwhile, these optimizations (BFloat16, SDPA, torch.compile, Combining q,k,v projections) can run on CPU platforms as well, and bring 4x latency improvement to Stable Diffusion XL (SDXL) on 4th Gen Intel® Xeon® Scalable processors.

 ## Running a benchmarking experiment 🏎️